danilocgsilva/politicians-registering/README.md

 This code is designed to be integrated to your own framework.

 clear.sh: This file removes the compiled vendor folder from app folder.

+## Note about migrate

+This package comes with migrations.